Vernon Hargreaves: 2018

-In Week 1, against the New Orleans Saints, Hargreaves recorded seven combined tackles, one pass defensed and forced a fumble that was recovered by Justin Evans and returned for a touchdown.
+In Week 1 against the Saints, Hargreaves recorded seven combined tackles, one pass defensed and forced a fumble that was recovered by teammate Justin Evans and returned for a touchdown.
 He suffered a shoulder injury in the game and was placed on injured reserve on September 12, 2018.

 2019

 On April 24, 2019, the Buccaneers exercised the fifth-year option on Hargreaves contract.

-In Week 1 against the San Francisco 49ers, Hargreaves intercepted Jimmy Garoppolo and returned it 15 yards for a touchdown in the 31–17 loss.
-In Week 2 against the Carolina Panthers, Hargreaves made 12 tackles, including making a pivotal stop during fourth down by pushing running back Christian McCaffrey out of bounds short of the first down marker in a 20–14 win.
-After starting the first nine games of the season, Hargreaves was waived by the Buccaneers on November 12, 2019.
+In Week 1 against the San Francisco 49ers, Hargreaves intercepted quarterback Jimmy Garoppolo and returned it 15 yards for a touchdown in the 31–17 loss.
+In Week 2 against the Panthers, Hargreaves made 12 tackles, including a pivotal stop on fourth down; he pushed running back Christian McCaffrey out of bounds short of the first down marker in a 20–14 win.
+After starting the first nine games of the season, Hargreaves was waived by the Buccaneers on November 12.

 Houston Texans

 On November 13, 2019, Hargreaves was claimed off waivers by the Houston Texans.
 He was released on February 14, 2020, but re-signed with the Texans on April 6.

-In Week 9 of the 2020 season against the Jacksonville Jaguars, Hargreaves recorded his first interception as a Texan off a pass thrown by Jake Luton during the 27–25 win.
+In Week 9 of the 2020 season against the Jacksonville Jaguars, Hargreaves recorded his first interception as a Texan off a pass thrown by quarterback Jake Luton during the 27–25 win.

 On March 17, 2021, Hargreaves signed a contract extension with the Texans.
-He entered the season as a starting cornerback.
-He started five of eight games played before being released on November 3.
+He entered the season as a starting cornerback, and started five of the eight games he played in before being released on November 3.